Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 We recommend you…

-Like previous versions of Java, Java 24 is a collective effort of many contributors, both individuals and organizations in the OpenJDK community.
-While the number of changes in JDK releases has remained roughly the same for several years, the pace at which new features and enhancements are released into production has accelerated significantly over the last six-month cycle.
+Similar to previous versions of Java, Java 24 is the collective effort of many contributors – whether individuals or organisations of the OpenJDK community.
+While the number of changes in JDK releases has remained roughly the same for several years, during the last six-month cycle the pace at which new features and improvements reach production has accelerated significantly.

 Evolution of the number of new features in Java JDK versions 8 to 24.